Standard Terms and Conditions of Business

 The discount entitlement for our Breeder Plan is reviewed annually.

-To remain eligible for the Plan, a minimum of one litter is to be seen by us for vaccination every 12 months.
+To remain eligible for the Plan a minimum of three litters is to be seen by us for vaccination every 12 months.

 Out of Hours Emergency Voucher: Terms and Conditions